What Are Invasive Species?

 Monitoring

 On-the-ground monitoring is the most effective way to detect HWA infestations.
-Each year LGLC staff and volunteers walk more than 75 miles on protected lands within the watershed to check for signs of HWA.
+Each year LGLC staff and volunteers walk more than 75 miles on LGLC’s protected lands within the watershed to check for signs of HWA.

 Management

-LGLC’s trained staff have assisted with the treatment of over 30 acres of infested hemlocks on Dome Island, Shelving Rock and Paradise Bay.
+The LGLC’s trained staff have assisted with the treatment of over 30 acres of infested hemlocks on Dome Island, Shelving Rock and Paradise Bay.

-In spring of 2023, HWA was found on LGLC’s Clark Hollow Bay property in the Town of Putnam.
-Following an HWA Management Plan for the property, chemical treatment at Clark Hollow Bay began in fall of 2023.
-Under guidance of the New York State Hemlock Initiative, LGLC staff released 2,000 Laricobius nigrinus beetles in early winter, 2023.
-This release is part of an effort to establish hemlock woolly adelgid (HWA) biological control (bio-control) on the property, which is part of a long-term management plan.
+LGLC staff released 2,000 Laricobius nigrinus beetles in early winter, 2023, and Leucotaraxis silver flies in spring of 2024.
+These releases are part of an effort to establish hemlock woolly adelgid (HWA) biological control (bio-control) on the property, which is part of a long-term management plan.

 The goal of using a chemical and bio-control two-prong approach is to provide chemical protection to the trees while the bio-controls have time to build numbers and establish populations large enough to keep the HWA population down through natural predation.

 Laricobius beetles are native to the Pacific Northwest, and are specialist predators, feeding exclusively on HWA throughout the fall and winter when HWA is in its adult form.
+Silver flies are natural predators of HWA on the U.S. west coast.
+They are released in the spring and feed on HWA during their egg-laying season.
+Because the Laricobius beetles and silver flies target different HWA life stages, they can more effectively reduce the reproduction of HWA when established together.

 Emerald Ash Borer